 - How does this policy align with any existing state policy and/or broader state agency data breach response policies?

-- What Part C/619 data are included/covered by this data breach response policy?
+- What Part C/619 data are included and excluded by this data breach response policy?

 - What constitutes an unauthorized release or access of personally identifiable information (PII) (e.g., unauthorized copying of data, system hacking, unauthorized data viewing, loss of flash drive or laptop with data)?